julianeon/julianeon/product_support.md

 ![rules for customer service](customer_service_infographic.png)

-I also try to be specific and give steps to follow in my response, as shown in Situation #2 [here](https://quick-answers.kronis.dev/).
+I also try to be specific and give steps to follow in my response, as shown by the solution presented in Situation #2 [here](https://quick-answers.kronis.dev/).

 ## Next Level Support